isc-projects/bind9/doc/notes/notes-current.rst

 -  When built without LMDB support, ``named`` failed to restart after a zone with a double quote (") in its name was added with ``rndc addzone``.
 Thanks to Alberto Fernández.
 [GL #1695]

+-  Missing mutex and conditional destruction in netmgr code leads to a memory leak on *BSD systems.
+[GL #1893]